codeforamerica/lv-trucks-map/README.md

 Public-facing map for City of Las Vegas mobile food vendor app.

 Food truck applications are not new.
-However, they generally rely on scraping Twitter feeds or asking vendors to update a calendar through an administration interface.
-This one demonstrates how food truck information can be reported in real time using city resources and communication channels.
+However, most existing apps rely on scraping social media or asking vendors to update a calendar through an administration interface.

+Code for America fellows, in partnership with the City of Las Vegas, developed this application to demonstrate how __real-time parking information__ can be utilized to provide up-to-date information that citizens can benefit from.

+### Context

-In July of 2013, the City of Las Vegas (a Code for America partner city) installed new electronic parking meters throughout Downtown.
-They also started a new six-month pilot program for officially designated spots at these meters for food trucks.
-The city recognized that the new meters could report what truck was parked where, and when, and use it as a code enforcement tool in conjunction with their mobile food vendor program.
-Working together with the city, we intend to show that it could also be used for public benefit as well.
+In July of 2013, the City of Las Vegas installed new electronic parking meters throughout Downtown.
+They also started a new six-month pilot program to officially designate approved spots for mobile vendors, with a corresponding lottery system to assign scheduled time slots to participating vendors.

-While the API from these parking meters are owned and operated by Parkeon, the city's parking meter vendor,

-we would hope that information such as this could become publicly accessible, and feed directly into other food truck app developers, who would be able to provide a much more robust experience for truck customers.

-There are two components to this software.
-This is the front end public facing map.
-An administration interface for the city to manage location, vendors, and scheduling is located [here][back-end].
+The city recognized that the new meters had an ability to report whether trucks had parked when they were supposed to.
+Their initial interest in this project was to record meter data for code enforcement purposes.
+However, they now recognize that this data can also be utilized for public benefit as well.

+The parking meters' API, and the data retrieved from it, is owned and operated by the meter vendor, Parkeon.
+Through our partnership with the city, we obtain data from these meters, match it to a participating vendor, and translate it to a format that can be consumed by a front-end.

+Our application shows only the designated vendor spots, and vendors participating in the City's program.
+However, our [scheduling admin interface][back-end] outputs its own API that is publicly accessible.
+Therefore, other application developers (who may use social media or other strategies to obtain food truck information) may use the real-time information to enrich their own applications.

 [back-end]: http://github.com/rclosner/food_trucks/